Profiling Gas Consumption in Solidity Smart Contracts: Study on the relevance of cost smells

-Comments of a similar sort are received for \textit{CS9}, where respondents recommend balancing \emph{``the readability and the gas consumption''}, as the \emph{``benefit is minimal compared to readability''}.
-Indeed, they believe that the few \emph{``cost saved does not justify the decrease in code readability''}, as named return values \emph{``are frequently the source of vulnerabilities''}.
-Thus, since named return values help in \emph{``reducing the size of a contract, although of a small factor''}, their usage is \emph{``an optimisation the compiler should do''}.
 Beyond code readability, developers argue that some optimizations could increase error-proneness.
 This is what happens for \textit{CS1}.
 More specifically, the survey respondents think that \emph{``it's a waste of gas to increment a storage variable in a loop''}.
 However, they report that the optimization reduces code quality as it is \emph{``more error-prone''} (\textit{e.g.,} \emph{``\dots If the dev changes later the number of loop iteration, he might forget to change the increase of count, which can lead to a bug/vulnerability''}), and they also highlight that the situation where the \textit{``variable won't be used''} inside the loop \emph{``is not common in developing's logic''}.